swizzard/swizzarddotpizza/markdown/aboutme.md

 my resume, such as it is, if you want it.

 ### Personal
-I live in Ridgewood, Queens, with my awesome genius wife.
+I live in Ridgewood, Queens, with my awesome wife.
 We don't have any pets or anything.
 We watch a lot of tv.
 It's pretty chill.